Skip links

 So accessibility, what does that look like?

-Well in 2017 was when google lighthouse added in those accessibility checks and later that year also mentioned that accessibility is a core component of user experience
+Well in 2017 was when google lighthouse added in those accessibility checks and later that year also mentioned that accessibility is a core component of

 And then 2021, we saw that user experience or page experience update released along with mobile-first indexing.